timokoesters/conduit/docs/deploy/docker.md

 ### Use Traefik as Proxy

 As a container user, you probably know about Traefik.
-It is a easy to use reverse proxy for making containerized app and services available through the web.
+It is an easy to use reverse proxy for making containerized app and services available through the web.
 With the two provided files, [`docker-compose.for-traefik.yml`](docker-compose.for-traefik.yml) (or [`docker-compose.with-traefik.yml`](docker-compose.with-traefik.yml)) and